open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/_index.md

 weight: 5
 ---

-Enhance the open cluster management with optional addons and integrations.
+Enhance the open-cluster-management core control plane with optional add-ons and integrations.

 <!-- spellchecker-disable -->